 You’d expect nothing but joy and amazement among the disciples.
-Yet, there is a cloud of discouragement among the group.
-Before Jesus arrived, the disciples had tried to heal the boy.
-They had tried, and they had failed.
+Yet, there was a cloud of discouragement among the group.
+Before Jesus arrived, the disciples tried to heal the boy.
+They tried and failed.

 When the disciples were first sent out, they experienced tremendous success – praying for and seeing people healed – just like Jesus.
 The Bible notes their amazement at the extraordinary power Christ had given them.
-But, in this case, they had failed.
+But, in this case, they failed.
 So, what happened?
 How was this situation any different?

 Faith – or lack of faith – was the problem.

 God’s power is not experienced in the present because of our faith in the past.
-God’s power in the present is when we have faith in the present.
+God’s power in the present is experienced when we have faith in the present.

 Ask God to renew your faith.
 To change your perspective.
-Ask for faith that trusts in Jesus in the face of failure.
+Ask for the faith that trusts in Jesus even in the face of failure.